-- Residential, 1 charging point per dwelling with dedicated on plot parking, Residential charging points shall be provided with an IP65 rated domestic socket 13amp socket, directly wired to the consumer unit with 32 amp cable to an appropriate RCD.
-This socket shall be located where it can later be changed to a 32amp EVCP.
-Non-residential charging points shall be supplied by an independent 32 amp radial circuit and equipped with a type 2, mode 3, 7-pin socket conforming to IEC62196-2.
-Alternative provision to this specification must be first submitted to and approved in writing by the Local Planning Authority.

-The electric vehicle charging points shall be provided in accordance with the stated criteria and approved details prior to the first occupation or use of the respective premises and shall thereafter be maintained in working order and remain available for use throughout the life of the development.
+12. Prior to the first occupation of any new dwelling, a recharge point for electric vehicles shall be provided at a ratio of 1 charging point per dwelling with dedicated on plot parking.
+Individual charging points shall be provided with an IP65 rated domestic socket 13amp socket directly wired to the consumer unit with 32 amp cable to an appropriate RCD, located where it can later be changed to a 32amp EVCP.
+Shared charging points shall be supplied by an independent 32 amp radial circuit and equipped with a type 2, mode 3, 7-pin socket conforming to IEC62196-2.
+To prepare for increased demand in future years suitable and appropriate cable provision shall be included in the scheme design in accordance with details first submitted to and approved in writing by the Local Planning Authority.
+Alternative provision to the above specification must be first submitted to and approved in writing by the Local Planning Authority.
+The electric vehicle charging point(s) shall be provided in accordance with the stated criteria and approved details prior to the first occupation of the respective dwelling and shall thereafter be maintained in working order and remain available for use throughout the life of the development.